Hillcross Primary School

 •Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 In key stage 1, pupils read and spell scientific vocabulary at a level consistent with their increasing word reading and spelling knowledge.

 By key stage 2, pupils should read, spell and pronounce scientific vocabulary.

 Here is a look at some of the exciting topics we cover at Hillcross:

-Light up the World with Glee - Lightning strikes in Year 4 as they focus their learning on electrict circuits and aim to build their own game boards using an electric circuit.
+Here we go Rockin' all over the world - Lightning strikes in Year 4 as they focus their learning on electric circuits.

 Third Rock from the Sun! - Year 5 are illuminated by facts about day and night, shadows and the Earth's natural resources.